-NASHVILLE, Tenn.– Those affected by the severe storms and flooding that took place on Aug.
-21 may need more financial assistance for long-term recovery than FEMA can provide.
+NASHVILLE, Tenn.– Those affected by last December’s severe storms and tornadoes may need more financial assistance for long-term recovery than FEMA can provide.
 Most disaster survivors do.

-However, many residents and business owners in the designated counties of Dickson, Hickman, Houston and Humphreys may be reluctant to take out a low interest disaster loan which the U.S. Small Business Administration offers.
+However, many residents and business owners in the designated counties of Cheatham, Davidson, Dickson, Gibson, Henderson, Henry, Lake, Obion, Stewart, Sumner, Weakley, and Wilson may be reluctant to take out a low interest disaster loan which the U.S. Small Business Administration (SBA) offers.
 Before rejecting the idea of applying, survivors should consider the following:

 - There is no cost to apply for an SBA disaster loan, or to accept the loan if approved.

 - However, if FEMA refers you to SBA, you must apply before you can be considered for certain kinds of FEMA grant money.
-If you are not approved for a loan, FEMA may be able to provide grants to cover expenses for personal property replacement, disaster-caused vehicle repair and/or moving and storage fees.
+If you are not approved for a loan, FEMA may be able to provide grants to cover disaster related expenses for personal property, vehicle repair or replacement and/or moving and storage feed.

 - You do not need to own a business to apply for an SBA low interest disaster loan.
-If your primary residence was located in the designated area and experienced disaster damage, you are eligible to apply.
+If your primary residence was located in a designated county and sustained disaster damage, you are eligible to apply.

 - Your insurance may not cover all the replacement, repair and rebuilding costs needed.
-A disaster loan could help cover the difference, including the policy deductible.
+A disaster loan could help pay the difference, including the policy deductible.

 - Homeowners may be eligible for a disaster loan up to $200,000 for primary residence structural repairs or rebuilding.
 SBA may also be able to help homeowners and renters with up to $40,000 to replace important personal property, including automobiles damaged or destroyed in the disaster.